ksh428/React-expenseTracker/README.md

 An expense tracker app using react js , material ui to keep track of income and expenses for various categories in the form of pi chart using chart.js.
-Added speechly allows to create transactions through voice automatically.
+Added speechly allows to create new expenses through voice automatically.

 # Getting Started with Create React App